You are listening to the Sean Hannity Radio Show Podcast.

 This is somebody who is threatening Sally Yates over Twitter.

-Yep, he does some things that are a loyal loyalty pledge.
+Yeah, he does some things that are...

-And if I'm wrong, and if it isn't true, that's fantastic for the future of this country because none of us want a president who is asking for a loyalty pledge to an FBI direct.
+And if I'm wrong, and if it isn't true, that's fantastic for the future of this country because none of us want a president who is asking for a loyalty pledge to an FBI director.

-Um I want to pick it up when we get there about loyal to the what is where's the fidelity of the FBI director to the rule of law equal justice under the law and the Constitution?
+got to take a break i want to pick it up when we get there about loyal to the what is where's the fidelity of the fbi director to the rule of law equal justice under the law and the constitution We'll get to that as we continue.

 All right, so I recently gave my home a facelift.